Where are you from and what brought you to London?

 Cozette McCreery: For me it was kind of the same.
 My social life was here, but then it sort of started moving into my working life as well, because when we first arrived, it was a really big fashion and creative networking.
 Every pub was just filled with people who are now going off and heading up to design, showrooms and things like that.

-Joe Bates: It’s like any city around, the east villaging, it’s the same in New York, in Berlin.
-That people moving to where artists and designers live, who need space and who need space to an affordable price, they’re moving and slowly –and normally these places are shitholes, that’s how it was around here– as they move in, it becomes cooler and cooler and then the prices start to creep up.
+Joe Bates: It’s like any city around.
+It’s the same in the East Village in New York, or in Berlin.
+People are moving to where artists and designers live, people who need space at an affordable price.
+They’re moving and slowly – and normally these places are shitholes, that’s how it was around here – as they move in.
+Then it becomes cooler and cooler and then the prices start to creep up.
 It’s a story that happens worldwide again and again and again and it happened around here.
 Now artists and young designers can’t afford to be around here so they’re moving further East, because we’re actually not true Eastend, we are still very central here, but they’re starting to move further.
 Dalston is how Shoreditch or Hoxton was a few years ago.
 That’s really where everyone goes out and where everyone lives right now.

 Cozette McCreery: When I bought my flat, nine or ten years ago, when my father came to visit it, the first thing he said was “As a moving in present I’m buying you a gun and a large dog”, because that’s how it was.
 It did feel quite like a threatening area.
 I mean I was quite blasé about it, I was like “No, I know these people, it’s fine”, but it did feel that it was very much on the sort of tipping point when we first moved in.
 But it was where I could afford and where my friends were.

 Sid Bryan: I haven’t lived in East London for years.
-When I was studying I was in South London, Streatham, which is so far away.
-A train and then a bus and then a tube.
-To be in zone 1, was like the most amazing thing in the world for me, to suddenly be in Central London.
+When I was studying I was in South London, Streatham, which is so far away, I rode a train and then a bus and then a tube.
+To be in zone 1, was like the most amazing thing in the world for me.
+I was suddenly in Central London.
 It’s fabulous.

 As much as clothes do, the way we live and furnish our flats says a lot about our personalities.
 Is here anything in the flat that is really representative for you?